 Baptism at All Saints?

 All Saints is an Anglican church and practices both infant and adult baptism.
 Normally people need to be part of the regular worshipping congregation if they or their child are to be baptised.
-We provide preparation for baptism.
-Usually at least 2 month’s notice is required.
-Contact All Saints’ office if you want more information.
+We provide preparation for baptism, and usually at least 2 months’ notice is required.

 Baptism Services are generally carried out as part of a usual Sunday Service as the church makes promises at the Baptism to do all we can do to help the person being baptised grow in their Christian life, that includes helping the child’s parents.
 Also Baptism marks a welcome into the 'church' which is more than just a building but it is the people of God and baptism is done supported by God’s people.

-Baptism is into the Christian name of the Father, Son and the Holy Spirit and so baptism is a public declaration of someone who has decided to be a Christian.
+Baptism is done in the Christian name of the Father, Son and the Holy Spirit and so it is a public declaration of someone who has decided to be a Christian.
 It is not a ceremony to make a person an Anglican.
 Confirmation is the step into the Anglican membership.